Coronavirus Latest: Italy’s Bishops Call for All Churches to Be Closed

 Disconcerting Decision

-The decision to close the churches in Rome and across Italy has caused some dismay, with a certain incredulity that a virus would lead to the prevention of Mass and closure of churches for almost a month in Rome, the headquarters of the universal Church.
+The decision to close the churches in Rome and across Italy has caused some dismay, with a certain incredulity that a virus would lead to the prevention of Mass for the faithful and closure of churches for almost a month in Rome, the headquarters of the universal Church.

 One twitter user wondered why at the “first sign of real need,” the field hospital of the Church promoted by Pope Francis has suddenly “vaporized.”